Mad Cow Disease (Bovine Spongiform Encephalopathy)

 Creutzfeldt-Jakob Disease (CJD) is a rare, fatal brain disorder.
 It causes a rapid, progressive dementia (deterioration of mental functions), as well as associated neuromuscular disturbances.
 The disease, which in some ways resembles mad cow disease, traditionally has affected men and women between the ages of 50 and 75.
 The variant form, vCJD, however, affects younger people (the average age of onset is 28) and has observed features that are not typical as compared with CJD.
 About 230 people with vCJD have been identified since 1996.
 Most are from the U.K. and other countries in Europe.
 It's rare in the U.S.

 What is the current risk of getting vCJD from eating beef and beef products from cattle in Europe?

-Currently this risk appears to be very small, perhaps fewer than 1 case per 10 billion servings, if the risk exists at all.
-Travelers to Europe who are concerned about reducing any risk of exposure can avoid beef and beef products altogether, or can select beef or beef products, such as solid pieces of muscle meat, as opposed to ground beef and sausages.
+Currently, this risk appears to be very small, perhaps fewer than 1 case per 10 billion servings, if the risk exists at all.
+Travelers to Europe who are concerned about reducing any risk of exposure can avoid beef and beef products altogether, or can select beef or beef products such as solid pieces of muscle meat as opposed to ground beef and sausages.
 Solid pieces of beef are less likely to be contaminated with tissues that may hide the mad cow agent.
 Milk and milk products are not believed to transmit the mad cow agent.
 You can't get vCJD or CJD by direct contact with a person who has the disease.
-A few cases were acquired during transfusion of blood from an infected donor.
-Most human Creutzfeldt-Jakob disease is not vCJD and is not related to beef consumption but is also likely due to prion proteins
+A few cases were acquired during the transfusion of blood from an infected donor.
+Most human Creutzfeldt-Jakob disease is not vCJD and is not related to beef consumption but is also likely due to prion proteins.

 News & Publications